PlaidypusDev/Plaidypus-Code-Style-Guide/es5/javascript.md

 ## Comments

   - Use `/** ... */` for multi-line comments.
 Include a description, specify types and values for all parameters and return values.
+The description should start on the first line of the comment so that it can be read when the comment is folded in the IDE.

     ```javascript
     // bad
+    //
     // make() returns a new element
     // based on the passed in tag name
     //